Flank/flank-dashboard/metrics/cli/docs/features/supported_storage_version/01_supported_storage_version.md

 The Metrics CLI supported storage version feature has the following requirements:

 - The Metrics CLI should pass the supported storage version to the `Metrics Web` application during the building process.
+- The Metrics CLI should set the supported storage version of the `Metrics Web` application into the application's environment variable named `SUPPORTED_STORAGE_VERSION`.
-- The Metrics CLI application must handle the Firestore database storage version setting.
+- The Metrics CLI has to get the supported storage version from the `STORAGE_VERSION` file under the `metrics` project folder.

 ### Landscape
 > Look for existing solutions in the area.